Camphul/Trampoline/README.md

 # Trampoline

 Trampoline is a collection of Spring Boot starters to develop Spring Boot REST API's even faster.
-This is achieved by providing even more opinionated services and standard implementations of Spring Boot starters(security, etc..).
+This is achieved by providing even more opinionated services and standard implementations of Spring framework modules(security, etc..).

 Trampoline still allows you to configure nearly everything by allowing you to override defaults(just like regular Spring Boot starts).
 The defaults are based off of my requirements(Camphul) and may not fit your needs.